 The first satellites in space and a world-spanning ground segment have come together to perform the very first solely European navigation fixes, and validate the design of the Galileo system.

-The complete Galileo constellation will consist of 30 satellites along three orbital planes in medium Earth orbit (including two spares per orbit).
+The complete Galileo constellation will consist of 24 satellites plus in-orbit spares along three orbital planes in medium Earth orbit (including two spares per orbit).
 The result will be Europe’s largest ever fleet of satellites, operating in the new environment of medium-Earth orbit.

-A complex process of batch production is preparing the satellites needed; with satellites 1-12 already in space and 13-26 taking shape along a Europe-wide production line, leading to Europe’s launch site in French Guiana.
+A complex process of batch production is preparing the satellites needed, taking shape along a Europe-wide production line, leading to Europe’s launch site in French Guiana.

 At the same time, worldwide ground stations located in far-flung European territories are needed to monitor the position and performance of the satellites and the atomic clocks – precise to a few billionths of a second – that are at the basis of satnav measurements.